Coming up next, our final news roundup and information overload hour.

 They're actually the best way to have a lot of energy that is actually the cleanest of all the energy forms for mass production.

-Germany has boxed themselves into the situation.
+Germany has boxed themselves into this situation.

 Hopefully, maybe somebody will run for office in Germany and say, hey, it was a huge mistake to get rid of all coal and nuclear.

-I got to take a quick break.
+Got to take a quick break.

-One of Fox News' best cameraman ever.
+One of Fox News' best cameraman ever now has lost his life.

-We don't know the extent to reporter journalist Benjamin Hall.
+We don't know the extent to reporter, journalist Benjamin Hall.

-Uh he was injured.
+He was injured.

 Their vehicle was struck by incoming fire.

-It's um it's amazing the work that they do every day, and I'm sure their families are just devastated today.
+It's amazing the work that they do every day.

 Our thoughts, prayers, love are sent to them.

-All right, more with Senator Rampola, Kentucky.
+All right, more with Senator Rampaula, Kentucky.

 Let me ask you about two other countries.